 Course of Study

-Students also choose 1-2 IAU College courses; which include:
+Students will choose 2 IAU College courses; which include:

 BUS303- Intercultural Management approved as equivalent to MNGT 414 (Leadership in a Global Context) or MNGT491